VGP/vgp-tools/README.md

 ### PacBio Long Reads, .pbr

 ```
 g <int:n> <string:SMRT_header>          SMRT cell with n reads

-L <int:well> <int:1st.pulse> <int:last.pulse> <real:score>	Read well and pulse range
 S <string>                              sequence
+W <int:well> <int:1st.pulse> <int:last.pulse> <real:score>	read well and pulse range
 N <real:A> <real:C> <real:G> <real:T>   SNR in each base channel for read
 A <string>                              capped pulse widths
 ```
 The data is grouped into SMRT cells by g-lines that begin each group and declare how many reads were produced in that cell.
-Each read is described by an L- and S-line and optionally an N- and A-line.
-The L-line gives the well and pulse range from which the sequence in the S-line was extracted.
+Each read is described by an S and a W line and optionally an N- and A-line.
+The W-line gives the well and pulse range from which the sequence in the S-line was extracted.
 If present, the N-line give the average SNR in the channels for each base and the A-line gives the capped pulse width for each base as the character 1, 2, 3 or 4.
 Pulse widths larger than 4 are clipped to 4 as Arrow does not treat widths larger than 4 differently.